-Earning a high school diploma is critical for success, and I am committed to ensuring that all high school students are given multiple opportunities to meet the state's graduation requirements.
-Although the vast majority of Massachusetts high school graduates have met the state standard by earning the required scores on the high school MCAS tests or retests, more than 4,000 students since 2003 have earned a CD through the MCAS Performance Appeals process.
+Although the vast majority of Massachusetts high school graduates have met the state's graduation standard by earning the required scores on the high school MCAS tests or retests, more than 11,000 students since 2003 have successfully earned a CD through the MCAS Performance Appeals process.